 On January 12, Long took part in the unopposed occupation of Amchitka and while patrolling around the island, helped repel Japanese air attacks on January 31 and February 1.
 Afterwards, joined TF-51 commanded by Rear Admiral Francis W. Rockwell on May 3.
 Steaming through the heavy spring seas and blanketing fog of the Bering Sea, she reached Attu on May 11 and swept for mines prior to the successful landings later that day.

 Long continued escort and patrol operations for the occupations of Attu and Kiska through the summer, returning to Pearl Harbor 16 September to escort merchantmen to San Francisco where she overhauled.
-After patrol in Hawaiian waters 15 November to 22 January 1944, she escorted reinforcements to Roi and Namur in the Marshalls 2 February, then joined TF 76 on 28 February in New Guinea waters.
+After patrol in Hawaiian waters 15 November to 22 January 1944, she escorted reinforcements to Roi and Namur on February 2, then joined TF 76 on February 28 in New Guinea.
 She served as escort and swept mines in the conquest of the Admiralties early in March, then escorted convoys to and from Milne Bay, Guadalcanal, and Espiritu Santo from Cape Sudest.

 On 18 April Long sailed for the invasion of the Hollandia, entering Humboldt Bay on 22 April, made an exploratory sweep, then fired a close-in preinvasion bombardment.
 Next, USS Long arrived at Guadalcanal early in May to prepare for the Marianas assault, for which she sailed 4 June.
 Arriving Saipan 13 June for preinvasion sweeps west of the island, Long served as radar picket and guard ship until 24 June, then after a voyage to the Marshalls, screened Pennsylvania (BB-38) during preinvasion bombardment of Guam beginning 12 July.
 After antisubmarine and convoy escort duty, Long joined TG 32.5 at Guadalcanal 16 August.